 Summer employment programs and alternative opportunities abound if you know where to look.
 Check out these resources to start.
-To learn about strategies for snagging that summer job, visit the Summer Job Search tip sheet.
+To learn more about strategies for snagging a summer job, visit the Summer Job Search Tip sheet.

 1. Summer Employment Programs